ComplexOrganizationOfLivingMatter/Microglia3DOrganization/README.md

 ## Voronoi analysis

 Voronoi analysis is disabled by default and is not part of the paper metric preset.

-When enabled through a custom configuration, the pipeline reads externally generated centroid and Voronoi result files and summarizes:
+A three-dimensional Voronoi tessellation provides a quantitative description of how microglial somas partition the analyzed tissue volume.
+In this approach, the centroid of each segmented microglial soma is used as a Voronoi seed.
+The tissue is then divided into regions so that every voxel is assigned to its nearest microglial centroid.

+Each resulting Voronoi cell therefore represents the local territory associated with one microglial soma.

+This representation can be used to quantify several aspects of microglial spatial organization, including:

-- valid Voronoi cell count;
+- the number of valid Voronoi cells;
-- number of neighbors;
+- the number of neighboring Voronoi cells;
-- cell volume;
+- Voronoi cell volume;
-- cell surface area;
+- Voronoi cell surface area;
-- distance between neighboring seeds.
+- the distance between neighboring microglial centroids.

+These measurements provide information about the regularity, heterogeneity and local spacing of the microglial distribution.
+They can be used to compare microglial spatial organization across experimental conditions, cortical regions or local tissue environments.

+When Voronoi analysis is enabled through a custom configuration, the pipeline reads externally generated centroid and Voronoi result files and summarizes the corresponding measurements.

-Voronoi generation itself is not included in this repository.
-Required inputs, supported contexts and boundary handling are described in [`MATLAB_analysis/docs/VORONOI_ANALYSIS.md`](MATLAB_analysis/docs/VORONOI_ANALYSIS.md).
+Voronoi tessellation generation itself is not included in this repository.

+Required inputs, supported analysis contexts and boundary handling are described in [`MATLAB_analysis/docs/VORONOI_ANALYSIS.md`](MATLAB_analysis/docs/VORONOI_ANALYSIS.md).

 ## Dependencies